abdrahmansoltan/Learning-Notes/HTML-CSS/4-CSS.md

     ![collapse](./img/collapseFloat2.png)
   - 2 solutions:
     - to fix it we use `clear:both` on the parent element
-    - to fix it we use `clear:both` on the parent element
+    - or we can use `overflow: auto` on the parent element
 - The **`clear`** property allows you to say that no element (within the same containing element) should touch the left or right-hand or both sides of a box.

   - `clear` has four valid values (**it's like to ignore any floated item from specified direction**):